apache/nuttx/boards/arm/samv7/samv71-xult/README.txt

 S25FL116K QuadSPI FLASH
 ====================

-A QSPI FLASH driver was added and verifed on 2015-11-07.
+A QSPI FLASH driver was added and verified on 2015-11-07.
 This driver operated in the memory mapped Serial Memory Mode (SMM).
 These configuration options were enabled to test QSPI: